osbuild/osbuild/test/data/README.md

    This directory contains test-data for runtime tests of the source-engines.
 It contains a directory that is served via HTTP in the tests, and a directory of test-cases what to expect when using the attached `sources.json`.

+ * `scripts`:
+   This directory contains scripts used from other tests, i.e. although they are executables they are at the same time test-data to the actual (unit) tests.